Interview Level Designer - Laure Gilli

 TDU is still a very interesting project, it's a huge open world and it's great to shape a world from scratch.
 It's kind of the baby of the whole team and it's a very important game for me.

-Otherwise, my student project, which is called Elypse.
-It's a pretty difficult metroidvania platformer.
+Otherwise, my student project, called Elypse.
+It's a fairly demanding metroidvania platformer.
 The team was really great, and they kept the project going!
-By the way, the game is coming out this year, so my first two games are coming out this year and I'm really proud to see what the game has become and the work that has been done. (ed. note: you can watch the trailer here!) !)
+In fact, the game is coming out this year, so my first two games are coming out this year and I'm really proud to see what the game has become and the work that's gone into it.
+(Editor's note: You can watch the trailer here!) !)

 The last word ?